whamcloud/Online-Help/docs/Contributor_Docs/cd_Setting_Up_Power_Control.md

 Next, run `ps aux | grep "fake_ipmi"` to get the process number and kill the process by executing, `kill -9 <processId>`.

-Once the process has been destroyed, run the script a second time, using the same information and the script should succeed.
+Once the process has been destroyed,

 Navigate to `Configuration->Power Control`.
 Add the following entries for each server: